 2020 was a good year for the tech industry.
 Many high-growth tech stocks put up stellar performances that made investing in technology one of the biggest trends for stock market investors.

-2021 presented a different picture for the tech industry as most high-growth stocks went through significant corrections.
+2021 and 2022 presented a different picture for the tech industry as most high-growth stocks went through significant corrections.

 Many investors who missed out on the gains and are bullish about the tech sector’s growth in the coming years may have an opportunity to buy on the dip.